aboelkassem/Library_WebApplication/README.md

 * User Can Search for specfic book with auto complete to help him
 * User Can using tags with categories to get all interesting books about what he want
 * User Can Leave a comment or feedback in the book and rate it
+* User has full profile edit functionality and get his actitivies
-* Admin have All permissions to add every thing from control panel like authors, publications, books, categories, tages .... etc
+* Admin has All permissions to add every thing from control panel like authors, publications, books, categories, tages .... etc

 ### for Demo or live http://library.somee.com